Radioactive (film)

-Radioactive is a 2019 British biographical drama film written by Jack Thorne, directed by Marjane Satrapi and starring Rosamund Pike as Marie Curie.
-The film is based on the 2010 graphic novel Radioactive: Marie & Pierre Curie: A Tale of Love and Fallout by the American artist Lauren Redniss.
+Radioactive is a 2019 British biographical drama film starring Rosamund Pike as Marie Curie.
+It was directed by Marjane Satrapi and written by Jack Thorne, who adapted the 2010 graphic novel Radioactive: Marie & Pierre Curie: A Tale of Love and Fallout by the American artist Lauren Redniss.

 The film premiered as the Closing Night Gala at the 2019 Toronto International Film Festival.
-The film was scheduled to be released in theatres in 2020 but its opening was cancelled due to the COVID-19 pandemic.
-It was released digitally in the United Kingdom on 15 June 2020 by StudioCanal and released on streaming by Amazon Studios on Amazon Prime Video in the United States on 24 July 2020.
+The film was scheduled to be released in cinemas in 2020, but its opening was cancelled due to the COVID-19 pandemic.
+It was released digitally in the United Kingdom on 15 June 2020 by StudioCanal and began streaming on Amazon Prime Video in the United States on 24 July 2020.

 Plot

 In 1934, Marie Curie collapses in her laboratory in Paris.
 As she is rushed to the hospital, she remembers her life.
-In 1893 she was frequently rejected for funding due to her gender but entered a partnership with Pierre Curie.
-After Marie discovered polonium and radium, the two fell in love, were married, and had two children.
+In 1893 she was frequently rejected for funding due to her attitude, which she had in common with Pierre Curie.
+This joint attitude issue with the leading academic authorities led her to share a laboratory with Pierre Curie.

+Before Marie discovers polonium and radium, the two fall in love, marry, and have two children.
 Soon, Marie announces the discovery of radioactivity, revolutionizing physics and chemistry.
 Radium is soon used in a series of commercial products.
-Pierre takes Marie to a séance where radium is used to attempt to contact the dead, but Marie disapproves of spiritualism and the idea of an afterlife after the death of her mother in Poland.
+Pierre takes Marie to a séance where it is used to attempt to contact the dead, but Marie disapproves of spiritualism and the idea of an afterlife after the death of her mother in Poland.

-Although Pierre rejects the Légion d'honneur for not nominating Marie and insists that the two jointly share their Nobel Prize in Physics, Marie becomes agitated that he accepted the Prize in Stockholm without her.
-Soon afterwards Pierre becomes increasingly sick with anemia as a result of his research and is trampled to death by a horse.
-Although she initially dismisses concerns that her elements are toxic, increasing numbers of people die from serious health conditions after exposure to radium.
+Although Pierre rejects the Légion d'honneur for not nominating Marie and insists that they jointly share their Nobel Prize in Physics, she becomes agitated that he accepted the Prize in Stockholm without her.
+Soon afterwards Pierre becomes increasingly sick with anemia as a result of his research and is trampled to death by a horse and cart.

+Marie initially dismisses concerns that her elements are toxic, but increasing numbers of people die from serious health conditions after exposure to radium.
 Depressed, she begins an affair with her colleague Paul Langevin.
 Although she receives Pierre's professorship at the Sorbonne, the French nationalist press reports the details of her affair with Langevin and she is harassed by xenophobic mobs due to her Polish origins.

-She returns to the house where she attended the seance and tearfully begs her friend, Loie Fuller, who was there to try to use radium to contact Pierre.
-When she is awarded the Nobel Prize in Chemistry in 1911, she defies the committee's instructions not to travel to Stockholm and is greeted enthusiastically by all the women in attendance.
+Marie returns to the house where she attended the seance and tearfully begs her friend, Loie Fuller, who was there to try to use radium to contact Pierre.
+When she is awarded the Nobel Prize in Chemistry in 1911, she defies the committee's instructions not to travel to Stockholm and at her award ceremony receives a standing ovation from the entire audience.